 Island of Iona and the long road winding west

 The island of Iona is a popular excursion for many visitors to Mull.
 A spiritual journey for some, for others the beaches and seascapes are more than enough.
 Take midge cream and factor in enough time to drive across Mull to Fionnphort, for the very short crossing.

 Island of Iona

 The island of Iona is a popular excursion for the many visitors to Mull.
 They take the long (and, inevitably, a bit winding) single-track road along the Ross of Mull – the southerly promontory of this quite large island.
-It’s the most popular way to get to the Iona, though there are also mainland operators running boat trips .
-But taking that long road west certainly takes a chunk out of your day.
-So remember that when route-planning.
+It’s the most popular way to get to the Iona, though there are also mainland operators running boat trips.

 Take the Long Road across Mull